Hip Fracture Attorneys in Santa Ana

 - Partial Hip Replacement (Hip Hemiarthroplasty): The hip joint (ball-and-socket) is removed, and a metal replacement is inserted.
 Used in displaced fractures and less active people.
 Rehabilitation is required.

 - Hip Pinning: Inserting screws across the broken bone.
 It is used for an upper fracture with slight dislocation.

 There are many possible complications for hip fracture sufferers.
 Surgery and rehabilitation decrease the likelihood of complications.
 Physical therapy and activity (getting out of bed and walking as soon as advised and possible) are the best roads to recovery.
 While healing after surgery takes about three months, the complete recovery process can take up to a year or longer.

 If you or a loved one has broken a hip due to the negligence of another, you should seek the advice of an attorney.
-If you are in California, please contact HN Injury Lawyers at (657) 333-5726 for a confidential consultation.
+If have been hurt in Orange County, please contact HN Injury Lawyers at (657) 333-5726 for a confidential consultation.
 We will come directly to your hospital room.
 Let us help you through this painful time.